ea227/A.-sapidissima-Scripts/README.md

 The bioinformatic analysis of the raw sequencing reads is described here, including links and citations to software versions and the scripts used.
 All analyses were run on the Coombs computer cluster at the University of Central Florida (UCF).
 Coombs is a Linux server currently running Ubuntu 20.04.6 LTS.

-All sequence data referenced herein are attributed to an award from the The Sequencing and Genomic Technologies Shared Resource at the Duke Center for Genomic and Computational Biology (Duke University).
-Sequencing was done by (R. Fitak).
+All sequence data referenced herein are attributed to an award from the The Sequencing and Genomic Technologies Shared Resource at the Duke Center for Genomic and Computational Biology (Duke University), where library prep and sequencing were also perfromed.
+Sequencing was done on an Illumina NovaSeq 6000.
 Samples and assistance were provided by Stephen Jackson and Kevin Dockendorf at the Edenton National Fish Hatchery.

 The reference genome was sequenced and assembled at the Vertebrate Genomes Lab at Rockefeller University for the Vertebrate Genomes Project (VGP) and coordinated by Olivier Fedrigo and Erich D. Jarvis.
 Reid Hyle collected a sample for Nina Overgaard Therkildsen from the St. Johns River, Florida, USA for genome assembly.